 Brace expansion is performed before any other expansions, and any characters special to other expansions are preserved in the result.
 It is strictly textual.
 Bash does not apply any syntactic interpretation to the context of the expansion or the text between the braces.
 To avoid conflicts with parameter expansion, the string '\${' is not considered eligible for brace expansion.

-A correctly-formed brace expansion must contain unquoted opening and closing braces, and at least one unquoted comma.
+A correctly-formed brace expansion must contain unquoted opening and closing braces, and at least one unquoted comma or a valid sequence expression.
 Any incorrectly formed brace expansion is left unchanged.